Zoot Money's Big Roll Band: 1966–1969

 At this time Money refused an offer to replace the Animals keyboardist Alan Price, preferring to remain as a vocalist.
 In July 1966 their single "Big Time Operator" became the group's most successful single, reaching number 25 in UK charts.
 Their album Zoot Live At Klooks Kleek, was released in October of that year promoting Money as an emerging solo artist and reached 23 in the UK charts.
 It was also released in the US by Epic Records label but lacked promotion.

 During this period Money joined Alexis Korner's Blues Incorporated for a short spell before returning to his Big Roll Band, but fashions were drifting from rhythm and blues towards more experimental sounds and an emphasis on songwriting.
 Although a popular fixture on the London club circuit in the first half of the 1960s, they had little commercial success.
 In July 1967 the Big Roll Band morphed into Dantalian's Chariot with a psychedelic direction.
 In 1968 Money accepted a second offer to join 'Eric Burdon and The New Animals'.
-Money revived the Big Roll Band under a new line-up in 2003 and the band performs regularly at The Bull's Head, Barnes and elsewhere.
+Money revived the Big Roll Band under a new line-up in 2003 and the band performed regularly at The Bull's Head, Barnes and other nearby venues.

+Cultural References

+In Michael Moorcock's The Final Programme, the protagonist, Jeremiah 'Jerry' Cornelius, shows a great liking for Zoot Money's Big Roll Band.
+In the opening pages, "Zoot's Suite" is the very first piece of music referenced in the novel.